Perspective | Katrina battered Black New Orleans. Then the recovery did it again.

 My aunt from the Seventh Ward, a mixed neighborhood, fared a little better.
 She’d had six feet of water — the same level she was now told to raise the house, a project that would cost more than $60,000 (not including repairs to fix the water damage inside the home).
 She first got $9,200 from FEMA, wrote a letter to complain and then received another $10,000.
 Road Home gave her $31,000.
 Altogether, it was still far short of the costs she’d need to bear.

-Meanwhile, a close friend who lived across the river (on high ground in a Whiter area) got $150,000, the maximum grant available, even though she had no water damage; her roof was torn up a bit, and her carport fell down.
+Meanwhile, a close friend who lived across the river (on high ground in a predominantly White area) got $150,000, the maximum grant available, even though she had no water damage; her roof was torn up a bit, and her carport fell down.

 In 2008, five homeowners filed a class-action lawsuit against HUD and the Louisiana Recovery Authority claiming that Road Home had discriminated in its awards.
 The government settled in 2011, paying up to $62 million to 1,300 Louisiana homeowners.